Multiscale analysis of large twist ferroelectricity and swirling dislocations in bilayer hexagonal boron nitride: A multiscale model for ferroelectricity in heterodeformed hBN

 where $\bm P$ denotes the spatially varying dipole moment that depends on the local stacking and is obtained from the PL plots.
 The out-of-plane component of the polarization density field can be represented as

 where $v_f$ is the maximum polarization, and $\mathfrak{d}$ is the interlayer spacing between the layers.
-The parameter $v_f$ is obtained by comparing \cref{eqn:polarizationDensity} with the atomistic PL of the AA stacking for small twist bilayer hBN, and the DFT PL for large-heterodeformed bilayer hBN.
-The conversion factor $\chi$ in \cref{eq:pol_en} is obtained by comparing the displacements predicted by the model with those observed in an atomistic simulation.
+The parameter $v_f$ is obtained by comparing \cref{eqn:polarizationDensity} with the atomistic PL of the AA stacking for small twist bilayer hBN, and the DFT PL for $28\%$ out-of-plane compressed large-heterodeformed bilayer hBN.\footnote{Incorporation of $28\%$ out-of-plane compressed GSFE and PL is essential to simulate the accurate relaxed structure in the presence and absence of applied electric field.} The conversion factor $\chi$ in \cref{eq:pol_en} is obtained by comparing the areal changes in AB and BA domains, predicted by the BFIM model, to those reported by \citet{lv2022spatially} in a $0.3^\circ$ twisted bilayer hBN. \citet{weston2022interfacial} used a similar approach to fit their model studying structural relaxation in twisted bilayer molybdenum disulfide under an applied electric field.

 To simulate structural relaxation, we minimize the total energy using the gradient flow

 where $m\equiv 1$ is the mobility associated with $\bm \phi_\alpha$s, and $\updelta_{\bm \phi_\alpha}$ denotes the variation with respect to $\bm \phi_\alpha$.